By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 A payment plan reduces the failure-to-pay penalty rate but does not stop interest.
 While an installment agreement is in effect on a return that was filed on time, the failure-to-pay penalty under IRC Section 6651(a)(2) is cut in half, from 0.5% per month to 0.25% per month.
 Interest under IRC Section 6601 continues at the regular rate until the balance is paid in full.

 That distinction matters when you weigh how aggressively to pay.
 The reduced penalty rate is a real saving, but because interest keeps compounding, a longer plan costs more in total than a shorter one.
 You can estimate the running cost of penalties and interest on a balance with our IRS penalty and interest calculator, and the mechanics of the penalty itself are covered in our guide to the failure-to-pay penalty.
 If the total a payment plan would cost looks unmanageable, that is often the signal to evaluate whether an offer in compromise or another alternative fits your facts better.
+An offer in compromise has also grown harder to secure.
+According to our research report on IRS Data Book figures, the IRS accepted only 14.1 percent of offers in fiscal year 2025, the lowest share in at least a decade, so a payment plan remains the more predictable route for many taxpayers who can afford monthly payments.

 IRS Installment Agreement Help in Naples and Southwest Florida

 Tax Expert Today LLC helps individuals and businesses in Naples and across Southwest Florida set up IRS payment plans — confirming the balance, choosing between a guaranteed, streamlined, or partial-pay agreement, preparing any financial statement the IRS requires, and applying through the route that fits the situation.
 The firm is multidisciplinary, with enrolled agents, CPAs, and attorneys, and Dr. Kabashi is an Enrolled Agent authorized to represent taxpayers before the IRS in all 50 states.
-The office is at 11983 Tamiami Trail N, Naples, FL 34110, and the team can be reached at (239) 441-2005, Monday through Friday, 9am to 5pm ET.
+The office is at 11983 Tamiami Trail N, Naples, FL 34110, and the team can be reached at (239) 441-2005, Monday through Friday, 10am to 5pm ET.

 Frequently Asked Questions